dvernooy/dvernooy.github.io/_embedded/03-home_energy.md

  ADCSRA |= (1<<ADSC);
 }
 ```
 whereas the `ADIF` bit is what **triggers** the interrupt.
 So how many clock cycles is that?
-Well, I had to look at the actual assembly code, and depending on what branch it was either 72, 76 or 88 clock cycles, but in all cases it was between 2 and 3 ADC cycles.
+Well, I had to look at the actual assembly code, and depending on what branch it was either 72, 76 or 88 clock cycles, but in all cases it was between 1 and 2 ADC cycles.

 ![]({{ site.url }}/assets/images/projects/home_energy/assembler.png)
 *Sometimes you gotta count the beans*

 Aaaah.
-So the ADSC bit only goes high in between 2 and 3 cycles, and the **next conversion** happens after the 3rd cycle.
+So the ADSC bit only goes high in between 1 and 2 cycles, and the **next conversion** happens after the 2nd cycle.

 ![]({{ site.url }}/assets/images/projects/home_energy/clock_mystery.png)
 *Hmmm - unwinding the mystery*

 Cool, I think I understand this.
-So actually, I ended up choosing the 521 samples to average over so that the sample time:
+So actually, I ended up choosing the 139 samples to average over so that the sample time:
-1. was close to an integer # of cycles, in this case 4.0013
+1. was close to an integer # of cycles, in this case 2.0016
 2. minimized SRAM usage
-3. was much less than 0.5 seconds (here, 67 ms)
+3. was much less than 0.5 seconds (here, 33 ms)

-The choice of 521 samples amounted to figuring out a good, practical value for T in Equation $$\ref{p_bar}$$.
+The choice of 139 samples amounted to figuring out a good, practical value for T in Equation $$\ref{p_bar}$$.
 It took some time to get there, but I'm glad I did because it made the signals really clean.

 In pictures, then, here is where what the overall sampling scheme looks like: